AuroraToolkit/AuroraCore/README.md

 ## Features

 - **Modular Design**: Organized into distinct modules for core workflow management, LLM integration, and reusable tasks, providing flexibility and maintainability.
-- **Declarative Workflows**: Define workflows declaratively, similar to SwiftUI, enabling clear and concise task orchestration.
+- **Declarative Workflows**: Define workflows and subflows declaratively, similar to SwiftUI, enabling clear and concise task orchestration.
+- **Dynamic Workflows**: Use logic and triggers to create dynamic workflows that adapt to changing conditions, scheduled intervals, or user input.
 - **Reusable Tasks**: A library of prebuilt tasks for common development needs, from URL fetching to context summarization, accelerates your workflow setup.
 - **LLM Integration**: Effortless integration with major LLM providers like OpenAI, Anthropic, and Ollama, with support for token management, domain-specific routing, and fallback strategies.
 - **Domain-Specific Routing**: Automatically route requests to the most appropriate LLM service based on predefined domains, optimizing task execution and resource allocation.